Overview

 Students using iPads for online class activities |

-Blended Learning during weekly HBL lessons (Learning via SLS)
+Blended Learning during Home Based Learning(HBL) lessons

 In the digital era, it is important for our students to be equipped with the necessary knowledge, skills and dispositions to thrive in an interconnected, diverse and rapidly changing world.
 Hence, Blended Learning will be a key feature of the schooling experience to further develop students’ ability to be self-directed, passionate and life-long learners.
-Through Blended Learning, weekly HBL lessons (LvS) will complement teaching and learning in schools.
+Through Blended Learning, HBL lessons will complement teaching and learning in schools.

 The main objectives of the HBL are: